Godzilla x Kong: Supernova: Production

-Background
+Development

-Prior to the sequel's formal announcement, filmmaker Adam Wingard (director of Godzilla vs. Kong and Godzilla x Kong: The New Empire) expressed interest in returning for a third film featuring both Godzilla and Kong, but noted that "it just depends on how Godzilla x Kong: The New Empire does and how things kind of shape out."
+Prior to the sequel's formal announcement, filmmaker Adam Wingard (director of Godzilla vs. Kong and Godzilla x Kong: The New Empire) expressed interest in returning for a third film featuring Godzilla and Kong, stating "if you've done two movies, like, maybe you should just go ahead and do a third because, as you said, there's a trilogy in there," but noted that "it just depends on how [Godzilla x Kong: The New Empire] does and how things kind of shape out."
 Wingard iterated that ideas had been discussed as to where to take the franchise onward and that he would take a "different approach" on the next film if he was invited back to direct.
-He also suggested that the next film could potentially follow Godzilla primarily and explore his perspective in the same way that The New Empire followed Kong.
+He also suggested that the next film could potentially follow Godzilla primarily and explore his perspective in the same way The New Empire followed Kong.

-Godzilla x Kong: The New Empire was released on March 29, 2024, and became the highest-grossing film in the Monsterverse franchise, grossing $571.9 million against a budget between $135–150 million.
-Commenting on the film's box office success, producer and Legendary's chairman of worldwide production Mary Parent said, "This is certainly an exciting result.
+Godzilla x Kong: The New Empire was released on March 29, 2024, and became the highest-grossing film in the Monsterverse franchise, grossing $571.9 million against a budget of between $135–150 million.
+Commenting on the film's box office success, producer and Legendary Pictures's chairman of worldwide production Mary Parent said, "This is certainly an exciting result.
 We are in a good position to continue the journey, but let's see how Godzilla x Kong unfolds."

-Development and pre-production

 On May 10, 2024, Legendary announced that David Callaham, who wrote the early drafts for Godzilla (2014), would write a follow-up to Godzilla x Kong: The New Empire.
-The following week, Legendary announced that Wingard would not return to direct the film due to scheduling conflicts and commitments to the upcoming A24 film, Onslaught, but they have expressed interest in having Wingard return to direct another installment in the Monsterverse one day.
-In June 2024, Legendary announced Grant Sputore (director of I Am Mother) as the new director with the film now scheduled to be released on March 26, 2027.
+The following week, Legendary announced that Wingard would not return to direct the film due to scheduling conflicts and commitments with the film Onslaught; however, they expressed interest in having Wingard return to direct another installment in the MonsterVerse one day.
+In June 2024, Legendary announced Grant Sputore as the film's new director, with the film now scheduled to be released on March 26, 2027.

+Pre-production

+Dan Stevens expressed interest in reprising his role as Trapper from Godzilla x Kong: The New Empire in an Inverse interview, saying that "there's many more adventures that you could get out of him", and praised Sputore as a "great choice" for the new director.
 On January 24, 2025, Kaitlyn Dever was the first actress to be cast in the film.
-A month later, Jack O’Connell and Delroy Lindo were cast alongside with Dever, while Dan Stevens was confirmed to reprise his role from the previous film.
-In March, The Hollywood Reporter stated that Matthew Modine had been added to the cast and filming of the sequel is expected to commence in April 2025.
+A month later, Jack O'Connell and Delroy Lindo were cast, while Stevens was confirmed to be reprising his role from the previous film.
+That March, The Hollywood Reporter stated that Matthew Modine had been added to the cast and that filming of the sequel is expected to commence in April 2025.
 In April, Alycia Debnam-Carey and Sam Neill joined the cast.